yairm210/Unciv/docs/Modders/4-Creating-a-custom-tileset.md

-# Creating a custom2 tileset
+# Creating a custom tileset

 **You should read the [Mods](1-Mods.md) page first before proceeding**